austinmbos/ndn-ss/README.md

 # ndn-ss ( ndn micro services )

 - Documentation on how to get ndn applications to run as microservices.
 - As things progress, their notes will be taken here, including commands to make reproduction as easy as possible.
 - Notes and questions at the bottom of README
+- Questions and topics are kept in a google doc
+- services will have an ndn container at the entry and exit
+- communcation between containers will happen with traditional IP

 ### side notes ( for me )

 - Dockerhub can be used to store these images.
 - Things I need to figure out:
 	- What structure should the app be: